 The music is magically woven into the drama as two actors share their anecdotes and observations based on true incidents from the composer’s life.
 Presenting history, drama, music and fun, this engaging concert is an ideal addition to any children’s education program or family concert series.
 The performance is approximately 50 minutes in length and is recommended for audiences age six and up.

 Extra, extra!
 Read all about it!
-Step into the 1920s’ streets of New York, where a poor newspaper boy has a chance encounter with the famous composer George Gershwin.
-Together, they explore the many sights and sounds of the city.
-Gershwin shares anecdotes about his life and musical passion and soon learns the Kid has musical talent, too… but can the boy find the magic key to unlock it?
+Step into the streets of 1920s New York City, where a newspaper boy has a chance encounter with the famous composer George Gershwin, and together they explore the many sights and sounds of the city.
+Gershwin shares anecdotes about his life and musical passion and a bonding friendship develops as the two explore the vast melting pot of American music.
+As the orchestra magically weaves Gershwin’s greatest hits into the drama, the master composer shares some of his musical inspiration and quickly learns that his new friend has musical talent too… but can the boy find the magic key to unlock his own musical potential?

-Family and student audiences will be captivated by over twenty of Gershwin’s most popular compositions from classical compositions including Porgy & Bess, American in Paris, Cuban Overture, Concerto in F and Rhapsody in Blue to popular hits from the American Songbook including I Got Rhythm, Swanee, Stairway to Paradise, Someone to Watch Over Me, and Fascinating Rhythm.
+Family and student audiences will be captivated by more than twenty of Gershwin’s most popular compositions from classics like Porgy & Bess, American in Paris, Cuban Overture, and Rhapsody in Blue to popular hits from the American Songbook including I Got Rhythm, Stairway to Paradise, Someone to Watch Over Me, and Fascinating Rhythm.

 An American in Paris • Concerto in F: III • Cuban Overture • “Fascinating Rhythm” (Gershwin-Warner) • Fugue subject from Catfish Row: Symphonic Suite in Five Parts: I • Humoresque op.
 101 no. 7 (Dvorak – Trinkaus) • “I Got Plenty O’Nuttin” from Catfish Row: Symphonic Suite in Five Parts: II • “I Got Rhythm” (Gershwin – Bennett) • “I’ll Build a Stairway to Paradise” • Medley from “Oh, Kay!”
 (Gershwin-Warner) • “Nice Work If You Can Get It” (Gershwin – Bennett) • “Oh Lord, I’m On My Way” from Catfish Row: Symphonic Suite in Five Parts: V • Overture from Catfish Row: Symphonic Suite in Five Parts: I • Period Medley: “Oh, You Beautiful Doll” (Ayer) & “Baby Face” (Akst) • “Promenade” (Gershwin – Berkowitz) • Rhapsody in Blue • “Rialto Ripples” (Gershwin – Tyzik) • “Second Prelude” (Blue Lullaby) • Second Rhapsody (New York Rhapsody) • “Strike Up The Band” (Gershwin – MacPherson) • “Summertime” & “Bess, You Is My Woman Now” from Catfish Row: Symphonic Suite in Five Parts: I & II • Swanee (Gershwin – Wodehouse) • “Take Me Out to the Ball Game” (Norworth and Tilzer)